 The occupancy percentage figure lets you know what care you're providing, as a percentage of the care you could be providing.
 For the whole setting occupancy, this is the sum of all the FTE's of all the children, out of the total capacity for the setting.
 The calculation is shown below:

-The 'Occupancy Planner', found in the top-right corner of the 'Occupancy Report' shows you the number of places you have available in your setting.
-The 'Occupancy Planner' uses the maximum capacity figure you entered for each age group or room in your setting and compares it to the plans of the children assigned to that age group or room, giving you an overview of the places left for new children or ad-hoc sessions.
-This allows you to easily plan for new children.
+This section can be found by going to the Attendance icon → Registration → Future Availability and shows you the number of places you have available in your setting.
+Future Availability uses the maximum capacity figure you entered for each age group or room in your setting and compares it to the plans of the children assigned to that age group or room.
+It gives you an overview of the places left for new children or ad-hoc sessions and allows you to easily plan for new children.

 Each colour represents a level of availability: